What is a lumbar MRI?

 - artificial heart valves

 An MRI machine looks like a large metal-and-plastic doughnut with a bench that slowly glides you into the center of the opening.
-So long as you have followed your doctor’s instructions and removed all metal, you will be completely safe in and around the machine.
+You’ll be completely safe in and around the machine if you’ve followed your doctor’s instructions and removed all metal.
+The entire process can take from 30 to 90 minutes.

-The machine will make some loud whirring and thumping noises as the images are being taken.
-Many hospitals offer earplugs, while others have televisions or headphones to help you pass the time.
+The machine will make some loud humming and thumping noises as it takes images.
+Many hospitals offer earplugs, while others have televisions or headphones for music to help you pass the time.

 If your MRI images were projected onto film, it might take a few hours for the film to develop.
 It will also take some time for your doctor to review the images and interpret the results.
-More modern machines display images on a computer, so your doctor can view them quickly.
+More modern machines display images on a computer so your doctor can view them quickly.

 It can take up to a week or more to receive all results from your MRI.
 When the results are available, your doctor will call you to review them and discuss the next steps in your treatment.